Monday, April 21, 2025

 Climate change is guaranteed to get worse even if government policies change as it will take time to readjust from more than a century of abuse.
 Wealthy investors want to protect their investments and have more convincing resources than the rest of us.
 Alberta relies a lot on fossil fuels and has the legislature to support them.

 Most people think that somehow the Covid 19 pandemic is behind us.
 Unfortunately the impact is still with us.
 Inflation has been very definitely aggravated by it.
 Consumers tend to look at current prices and get upset when they are up.
 Certainly there might have been different choices made, but supplies were cut and consumer and work patterns changed.
 Compared to other nations Canada wasn't so far behind.
 More of us survived than in many more reckless nations.
-Someone who supported the Convoy protest, like Poilievre love to point out inflation as though there was no connection to forces outside government forces.
+Someone who supported the Freedom Convoy protest, like Poilievre love to point out inflation as though there was no connection to forces outside government forces.

 The fear against Conservatives leaves the progressives split.
 In many elections the progressive parties (Liberals, NDP, Green) do collect more votes, but are often losers.
 Bloc Quebecois are unique in that they want to be free of English Canada, but are now concerned about American influence.
 I believe they could be a coalition partner with a progressive party